cms-l1-dpg/Phase2-L1MenuTools/rates/plots/README.md

 > python ratePlots_validation123x.py --indir testRates --outdir "your own directory" --tag "here a tag for the plots"

-For online plots, add option --online
+For online plots, add option --online.

+#NB: For testing the rate plotting, just do

+>
+> python ratePlots_validation123x.py --indir ratesEmu_123x_2 --outdir "your own directory" --tag "here a tag for the plots"